Rajeshanbu/VoxVision-A-Real-Time-Visual-to-Audio-Assistive-System/README.md

 ## About

-VisionAID AI is an accessibility-focused project that uses Artificial Intelligence, Computer Vision, and Web Speech technologies to convert real-world visual information into spoken guidance.
+VoxVision AI is an accessibility-focused project that uses Artificial Intelligence, Computer Vision, and Web Speech technologies to convert real-world visual information into spoken guidance.
 Traditional assistive devices are often expensive and inaccessible.
 This project provides an affordable alternative that runs directly in a web browser using a smartphone or laptop camera.

 The system captures live video, detects obstacles, describes surroundings using AI, reads printed text using OCR, and provides hands-free voice guidance.
 VisionAID AI aims to empower visually impaired individuals with independent navigation and environmental awareness.